Outfield 2026 Fantasy Rankings

 Heliot Ramos has settled into 20 HR to 25 HR with a half dozen stolen bases and a .260 AVG.
 He was able to post a career-low 23% K% to help keep his batting average up.
 Otherwise, he hasn’t changed, and he become a consistent productive player.

-Over his first three seasons, Noelvi Marte showed several different versions of himself, with each narrative having an explanation.
+Over his first three seasons, Noelvi Marte showed several different versions of himself, with any narrative having an explanation.
 His value is tough to set beyond a basic projection.

-The 2025 season was turbulent for Brenton Doyle on and off the field.
+The 2025 season was a turbulent season for Brenton Doyle on and off the field.
 I’m going to give him a mulligan and rewind to his 2025 projections.

 The major contributions from these hitters are home runs and batting average, but no stolen bases.